scarolan/grafana-cloud-tutorial/01-the-journey-begins/README.md

 Next, you’ll enable a plugin that will help us pull in weather data from the US National Weather Service API.

-1. In your Grafana instance, click on the **Connections >> Add New Connection** menu option on the left sidebar.
+1. In your Grafana Cloud stack, click on the **Connections >> Add New Connection** menu option on the left sidebar.

 ![Screenshot of the add new connection button](../images/grafana_cloud_add_new_connection.png)